Hubbry Logo

 Katembri language

-Katembri (Catrimbi [sic], Kariri de Mirandela, Mirandela) was a divergent language of Bahia, northeastern Brazil.
-It is known only from about 100 words collected in the early 1960s from João Manoel Domingo, an elderly rememberer with vague memories of the language.
+Katembri (Catrimbi [sic], Kariri de Mirandela, Mirandela) is an extinct Indigenous language of Bahia, northeastern Brazil.
+It is known only from about 100 words collected in the early 1960s from João Manoel Domingo, an elderly rememberer who only knew a few words in the language.
 Kaufman (1990) has linked it with the nearly extinct Taruma, although this has not been accepted by other scholars.
+Its vocabulary is composed of primarily Kariri words with a number of vocabulary items coming from an unidentified language.

 Katembri was spoken at the mission of Saco dos Morcegos, now known as Mirandela, Bahia.